mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 addresses where the funds are stored in a separate file to use during signing.*

-Note that each address has a unique ID (the ‘MMGen ID’) consisting of its Seed ID, its address type (‘L’ for Legacy, ‘S’ for Segwit), and its number (index).
-Legacy and Segwit addresses may be imported into the same tracking wallet;
-they're generated from different sub-seeds, so you needn't worry about key reuse.
+Note that each address has a unique ID (the ‘MMGen ID’) consisting of its Seed ID, its address type (‘L’ for Legacy, ‘S’ for Segwit and ‘C’ for Compressed), and its number (index).
+Addresses of different types may be imported into the same tracking wallet; since they're generated from different sub-seeds you needn't worry about key reuse.

 Now that your addresses are being tracked, you may go ahead and send some BTC to them over the Bitcoin network.
 If you send 0.1, 0.2, 0.3 and 0.4 BTC